 There are key reasons why omnichannel commerce provides the best commerce strategy.

-Nine out of ten customers expect an omnichannel experience.3 Omnichannel customers spend more than single-channel customers according to a study of 46,000 shoppers.1 Customer expect omnichannel commerce and are willing to spend more, which provides your business with a competitive advantage.
+Nine out of ten customers expect an omnichannel experience.3 Omnichannel customers spend more than single-channel customers according to a study of 46,000 shoppers1 and that provides your business with a competitive advantage.

 In addition to spending more, omnichannel customers are more loyal to the brands that offer omnichannel commerce.
 According to the same study, 23 percent of customers shop again with the same business within the six months of an omnichannel experience.
 1

-The omnichannel commerce approach allows for a seamless and integrated data collection for in-store and online customer interactions.
+The omnichannel commerce approach allows for seamless and integrated data collection for in-store and online customer interactions.
 This allows you to better understand how your customers are engaging with you.
-This information is crucial to dynamic and innovative marketing and sales strategy that set you apart from your competition.
+This information is crucial for a dynamic and innovative marketing and sales strategy that will set you apart from your competition.

 Want your customer to experience a seamless shopping experience via your omnichannel commerce?

 Think you know your customer?
-Not enough.
-Companies need to dig deeper and keep it up.
-Behaviors, needs, and interests of your customers need to be paramount.
-Utilize social listening tools, set up surveys for your customers, go live on social media, and ask them for feedback.
+Probably not enough.
+Companies need to continuously dig deeper.
+Behaviours, needs, and interests of your customers need to be paramount.
+Utilise social listening tools, set up surveys for your customers, go live on social media, and ask them for feedback.

 Each industry, each brand, and each location may have a different channel that their customers prefer.
-It is a company's job to figure out which channels they are.
-How are customers engaging those channels?
-Narrow down the purpose of each channel and cater to which customer is there.
+It is a company's job to figure out which channels they are and how their customers are engaging with those channels.
 If your most important channel is your website, then you should post the key information there.
 By honing down on the channel that your target audience is most likely to be, you can devote your energies there while still maintaining a seamless brand experience on all other channels.

 You cannot be omnichannel unless ALL of your channels are connected.
 Often this means investing in technology that will encourage and enable your customers to use touchpoints efficiently through their shopping journey.